KenKundert/nestedtext/doc/file_format.rst

     The inline key precedes the tag.
 It must be a non-empty string and must not:

-    1. contain a line break character.
+    #. contain a line break character.
-    2. start with a list item, string item or key item tag,
+    #. start with a list item, string item or key item tag,
+    #. start with ``[`` or ``{``,
-    3. contain a dictionary item tag, or
+    #. contain a dictionary item tag, or
-    4. contain leading spaces (any spaces that follow the key are ignored).
+    #. contain leading spaces (any spaces that follow the key are ignored).

     The tag is only used to determine the type of the line and is discarded leaving the key and the value, which follows the tag.
 The value takes one of three forms.

-    1. If the line contains further text (characters after the colon-space), then the value is that text.
+    #.
+If the line contains further text (characters after the colon-space),
+       then the value is that text.
 The text ends at the line break and may contain any other printing UTF-8 character.

-    2. If there is no further text on the line and the next line has greater indentation, then the next line holds the value, which may be a list, a dictionary, or a multiline string.
+    #.
+If there is no further text on the line and the next line has greater
+       indentation, then the next line holds the value, which may be a list, a dictionary, or a multiline string.

-    3. Otherwise the value is empty; it is taken to be an empty string.
+    #.
+Otherwise the value is empty; it is taken to be an empty string.

     The second form of *dictionary item* is the *dictionary item with multiline key*.
-It consists of a multiline key value followed by an indented multiline string, list, or dictionary.
+It consists of a multiline key value followed by an indented value.
+    The value may be a multiline string, list, or dictionary; or an inline list or dictionary.

     Adjacent dictionary items of either form with the same indentation level are combined in order into a dictionary.